 Learn More about Glaucoma

 While there may be no permanent cure for any type of procedures/glaucoma, there is no reason to forgo treatment in lieu of vision impairment and eventual blindness.
-The Eye Institute offers a variety of treatments for all types of the eye condition.
+The Eye Institute offers a variety of treatments for all types of eye conditions.
 Please contact us today to schedule your personal consultation with one of our physicians; the sooner your procedures/glaucoma is diagnosed, the better chance there is of improving, and ultimately saving your vision.